Interruption in online services 30 October 07:00–20:00 More information

 State the following in your booking:

-- your name, customer number or date of birth
+- your name, date of birth and customer number

 - if there are others present who use interpreter service

-- what is your role (e.g. will you give a speech or presentation)
+- what is your role (e.g. will you make a speech or presentation)

 - will some foreign language(s) be used at the event (e.g. English)

-- where can the interpreter find background material for the assignment
+- where can the interpreter find advance background material for the assignment

 Changing or cancelling a booking

 Cancel the booking if you no longer need interpreter service.
-Then the interpreter can be allocated to another customer.
+Then the interpreter can be assigned to another customer.

 Hours of interpreter service that have not been cancelled are deducted from the hours awarded to you.

 If you cannot yourself book an interpreter, someone else can do it on your behalf.
-For instance an assistant, the home help service personnel or your employer can book an interpreter on your behalf.
+For instance an assistant, someone from the home help service or your employer can book an interpreter on your behalf.

 Messages related to the booking

-You will receive messages related to your bookings at different stages.
-State on the customer registration form where the messages should be sent (e.g. text message, e-mail).
+You will receive messages related to your booking as the process moves forward.
+Indicate on the customer information form whether you wish to receive text messages or email.
 If you indicate someone else as the recipient of the messages, the messages will be sent to this person.

-You will receive a confirmation message as soon as an interpreter has been allocated to your booking.
+You will receive a confirmation message once an interpreter has been assigned to your booking.

 Informing about the name of the interpreter